Legislation and administration

 The Regulations allow certain clearance activities to be exempt from the Act.
 The types of activities that are exempt are set out in the Regulations.

-A guide to the Native Vegetation Regulations 2003, which was produced by DEWNR and the NVC, clarifies what is and isn’t permissible in relation to clearing native vegetation.
+A guide to the Native Vegetation Regulations 2003, which was produced by DEWNR and the Native Vegetation Council, clarifies what is and isn’t permissible in relation to clearing native vegetation.

 Native Vegetation (Credit for Environmental Benefits) Regulations 2015